scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

 	In [21]: rando.s[:3,...]

-If multiplying a Network by an array, be sure to put the array on right side.
+Note that if you multiply a Network by an :class:`numpy.ndarray` , be sure to place the array on right side.

 Cascading and De-embedding
 ==================================================